karyanayandi/prisma.nix/README.md

 # prisma.nix

-Just a simple flake script for running prisma on NIxOS.
+Just a simple flake script for running prisma on NixOS.